jacygao/jacygao.github.io/content/post/encryption-certificate-tls-101.md

 Certficate Authoritis are entities that issue certificates.
 CA acts as the trusted third party between the owner of the certificate and the party relying upon on the certificate.

-There are a number of public CAs like [IdenTrust](https://en.wikipedia.org/wiki/IdenTrust) and [DigiCert](https://en.wikipedia.org/wiki/DigiCert) who can issue certificate trusted by most browsers and operating systems in public channels.

-An organisaction can also creates its own Certificate Authority to issue digital certificates used within the organisation's IT environment.
+A Certificate Authority can be public or private.
+Public CAs such as [IdenTrust](https://en.wikipedia.org/wiki/IdenTrust) and [DigiCert](https://en.wikipedia.org/wiki/DigiCert) can issue certificate trusted by most browsers and operating systems used in public channels such as a web server.
+An organisaction can also creates its own private CA to issue digital certificates used within the organisation's IT environment.

+## Server Certificate vs Client Certificate

-There are two kinds of digital certificates:
+There are two kinds of digital certificates, Server Certificate and Client Certificate.
+Both certificates are issues by a trusted CA.
-- Server Certificate
-- Client Certificate

-A digital certificate

-can be issued to a user, an application or a website.
-The issuer of certificates is called a Certificate Authority(CA).
-There are a number of public certificate authorities who can issue certificate trusted by most browsers and operating systems such as [IdenTrust](https://en.wikipedia.org/wiki/IdenTrust) and [DigiCert](https://en.wikipedia.org/wiki/DigiCert).

-Certificates are stored in Public Key Infrastructure(PKI)

-## Server Certificate

-Server certificates are issued by trusted CAs and used to validate the identity of a server and encrypt data in transit.
+A server certificate is used to validate the identity of a server.
+For example, a valid server certificate can prove that you are a legit owner of the webserver and ensure data sent to and received from your web service is encrypted.
+This encryption process is called TLS Handshake.
+It is also known as Data encryption in transit.

-Once a server certificate is installed on a website, it turns the protocol from http to https.
-During the TLS Handshake stage, server certificate is also used for encryption and protect content transferred over the internet.

-## Client Certificate

-Client Certificates are issued by a trusted CA and used to validate the identity of a client.
+A client certificate is used to validate the identity of a client.
 Differently from Server Certificates, Client Certificates do not encrypt any data.

-Client Certificates are like
+It is usually used as a replacement of a simple auth (username and password).
+When a client tries to connect to a server with a client certificate

 ## Self Signed Certificate

+## Certificate Storage

 ## Signing